This is the multi-page printable view of this section. Click here to print.

 Artifact Repository

-It supports linkage with code quality tools that can measure and manage the quality of source code through static code analysis.
+Supports integration with code quality tools that can measure and manage source code quality through static code analysis.

 In Kubernetes, Helm charts are used to easily install and upgrade software.
-To install software, users must write Helm charts directly.
-It provides ChartMuseum as a default repository for managing charts, and also supports linking with other chart storage tools.
+Users must create Helm charts themselves to install software.
+It provides ChartMuseum as the default repository for managing Helm charts.
+It also supports integration with other chart repository tools.

 Image Repository

-It supports linkage with an image repository for storing container images.
+Supports integration with an image registry for storing container images.

 VM Server Group

-This is a bundle of VM servers that are the deployment target of the application.
-Users can register and specify VMs as deployment targets in the DevOps Console.
+A group of VM servers that serve as the deployment target for the application.
+Users can register VMs and designate them as deployment targets in the DevOps Console.

 Kubernetes Cluster

-The system administrator (System Admin) or administrator (Admin) must pre-define the necessary tools and application templates when a user creates a project.
+System administrators (System Admin) or administrators (Admin) must predefine the tools and application templates required when a user creates a project.

 Key Concepts and Relationships